 8 min to read

 Introduction: Binance is the worlds biggest cryptocurrency exchange founded in 2017 by Changpeng Zhao.
-The exchange offers 100s of cryptocurrencies like BTC and ETH and a wide range of trading products such as spot, futures, perps and many others.
+The exchange offers 350 cryptocurrencies like BTC, ETH, SOL, USDT, USDC and a wide range of trading products such as spot, futures, perps and more.
 In this review of Binance, we take a look at what sets the exchange apart from its competitors and outline it's pros and cons.
-We also review it's signup process, products and features and trading fees and much more.
+We also review it's signup process, products, features and trading fees!

 Binance which is the largest cryptocurrency exchange in the world was founded in China in 2017 by Changpeng Zhao.
 Binance has since moved it’s headquarters to the Cayman Islands and offers trading for over 600 cryptocurrencies.